 Welcome to the Friends of the South End Neighborhood Association

-Friends of the South End (FOSE) is a nonprofit corporation, (501) (c) (4), dedicated to building community and preserving the unique character of the South End Historic District of Portsmouth, NH, and the City beyond.
-We advocate for the interests of the neighborhood and for the greater good of the City.
+Friends of the South End (FOSE) is a nonprofit corporation, (501) (c) (4), dedicated to building community and preserving the unique character of the South End Historic District of Portsmouth, NH, and the city.
+We advocate for the interests of the neighborhood and for the greater good of the city beyond.